srobo/runbook/docs/infrastructure/requesting-infrastructure.md

 - what the event is (Competition, Kickstart, etc.)
 - the dates and times of the event
 - the location of the event
+- which services you're expecting to depend upon
 - whether you expect it will be necessary for the volunteers to attend in person